Bluefinger/turborand/README.md

 let values: Vec<_> = repeat_with(|| rand.f32()).take(10).collect();
 ```

+## `no-std` Compatibility

+`turborand` can be exposed to `no-std` environments, however only with reduced capability and feature sets.
+There'll be no `Default` implementations, and no `new()` constructors, so `Rng`/`ChaChaRng` seeds must be provided by the user from whatever source available on the platform.
+Some `TurboRand` methods will also not be available unless the `alloc` feature is enabled, which necessitates having a global allocator.

 ## Performance

 `Wyrand` is a pretty fast PRNG, and is a good choice when speed is needed while still having decent statistical properties.
 Currently, the `turborand` implementation benches extremely well against similar `rand` algorithms.
 Below is a chart of the `fill_bytes` method performance, tested on Windows 10 x64 on an AMD Ryzen 1700 clocked at 3.7Ghz with 32GB RAM at 3066Mhz.